swhite24/link/README.md

 # link

-Parses, generates `"Link"` headers used for pagination, as defined in [rfc5988](http://tools.ietf.org/html/rfc5988).
+Parses `"Link"` headers used for pagination, as defined in [rfc5988](http://tools.ietf.org/html/rfc5988).

 ## Installation